-Subroutine" on page 217.
+Subroutine" on page 225.

-severity Specifies a DmuSeverity_t object that specifies the
+severity Specifies a DmuSeverity\t object that specifies the

 level of error reporting.
-See "DmuSeverity_t" on page
+See "DmuSeverity\t" on page

 err_handler Specifies a user-defined error handling subroutine.
-The dmuctxt Specifies a DmuContext_t object (defined in libdmfusr.H) that is returned with the address of the newly created API to be used on all subsequent subroutine calls that require the program's API context.

-DmuErrHandler_f object is defined in libdmfusr.H.
+The DmuErrHandler_f object is defined in libdmfusr.H.
 If the err_handler parameter is NULL, the default error handler DmuDefErrHandler is used.
-For more information, see "DmuErrHandler_f" on page 208.

-child_pid Specifies the process ID (PID) of the child that is forked and executed to create the dmusrcmd process.
-This value is returned to the caller so that the caller is free to handle the termination of child signals as desired.
+For more information, see "DmuErrHandler_f" on page 217. dmuctxt Specifies a DmuContext_t object (defined in libdmfusr.H) that is returned with the address of the newly created API to be used on all subsequent subroutine calls that require the program's API context. child_pid Specifies the process ID (PID) of the child that is forked and executed to create the dmusrcmd process.
+This value is returned to the caller so that the caller is free to handle the termination of child signals as desired. errs Specifies a pointer to a DmuAllErrors_t object.

-nancie the termination of child signals as desired.

-Specifies a pointer to a DmuAllErrors_t object.
 This value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on
+See "DmuAllErrors_t" on page 210 .